 Now that you have that all together and you’re all prepared, what next?
 Head out on a walk around your neighborhood and get started.
 Be sure to take photos and tag us in them on Instagram and Facebook @occoastkeeper.
 Please include the estimated pounds of trash that you picked up too.
 We can then add that to our website’s tally and keep making an impact on Orange County’s neighborhood – together.

-We hope this information will help you for your next neighborhood cleanup and most of all, allow you to have fun.
-In the coming days, Coastkeeper will also be doing our own version of a cleanup.
-Let’s just say, if you loved our beach cleanup events, we’ve got something new and exciting planned for April 18th.
+We hope this information will help you with your next neighborhood cleanup and most of all, allow you to have fun.